davidhorby/ice-cream-parlour/README.md

 ## Libraries
-In addition to the standard Kotlin libraries, the following were also user:
+In addition to the standard Kotlin libraries, the following were also used:

  - JUnit 5 : for new features
  - Hamcrest for Kotlin : for improved test assertions and messages